VialeMuriel/JPetStore/README.md

-# JPetStore Application CI/CD Process
+# JPetStore Application CI/CD Process with JIRA

-Changes for Story 12
+Creating a Jira and UCD Value Stream in Velocity

 Our continuous integration / continuous deployment process contains 3 main phases - from Planning to Development to Deployment - and a certain number of stages per phase : Backlog, Selected for Development, In Progress, In Review…